SvOlli/sorbus/doc/cpu_detect.md

 And the solution presented here is also not one without side effects, as it relys on special features of the runtime environment.
-This exact code would only work partially on an Apple II for example.
+This exact code would only work partially on an Apple II series machine for example.

 Partial Detection